Sourdough Pasta

 Alternatively, if you prefer a more extended fermentation process, you can let it rest at room temperature or in the fridge for up to 24 hours.

-Divide the disc into 4 equal portions, making sure to keep them wrapped in plastic to prevent them from drying out.
+Divide the disc into 4 equal portions, wrapping them in plastic to prevent them from drying out.

-Take one portion of the dough at a time and utilize a rolling pin or pasta machine to roll it out to your desired thickness.
+Take one portion of the dough at a time and roll it out to your desired thickness using a rolling pin or pasta machine.

 Remember to generously sprinkle flour on both sides of the dough during the rolling process to prevent sticking.

-If you encounter difficulty while rolling the pasta dough, allow it to rest for 10 minutes to allow the gluten to relax.
-Ensure the dough is covered with a tea towel during this period to prevent drying.
+If you encounter difficulty rolling the pasta dough, allow it to rest for 10 minutes to allow the gluten to relax.
+During this period, ensure the dough is covered with a tea towel to prevent drying.

 Once you are ready to cut the pasta, dust both sides of the dough with flour before rolling it into a log.
 The flour will make it easier to separate the noodles after they have been cut.